gesape/AutoStatsQ/README.md

 # AutoStatsQ

+### Take care, default branch is not master but main!

 Toolbox for automated station quality control for MT inversion.
 Please contact me for further description, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de